Bashir1999/alzheimers_data/README.md

 <img width="955" alt="Screenshot 1403-08-30 at 15 16 24" src="https://github.com/user-attachments/assets/b481b250-4c2b-42fc-89e9-824d70d679c9">

-Among those with no depression, both males and females appear to engage in varying levels of physical activity.
+<br /> Among those with no depression, both males and females appear to engage in varying levels of physical activity.
 However, females generally show higher physical activity levels compared to males, as indicated by the longer orange segment on the right.
 Among individuals with depression, there is generally lower physical activity observed, and the majority of this group is male (indicated by the blue segment).
 Insights:
 Physical Activity and Depression: Lower physical activity levels appear to be associated with individuals experiencing depression.
 Those without depression tend to engage in higher physical activity levels.